FRCTeam1277/Team-1277-Website/DOCS.md

 This section covers all the components you can use to build pages.

-Visitn the `/testing` page to see all the possible components you can add to the website in use.
+Visit the `/testing` page to see all the possible components you can add to the website in use.

 ### TextParagraph